navaaliqbal/Pet-Shop-Website-Laravel/README.md

 - **Products Section**: Browse and shop for high-quality pet products, including food, accessories, and grooming tools.
 - **Services Section**: Explore grooming, training, veterinary consultations, and other pet-related services.
+- **User Authentication**: Allows only authorized users to add, update and delete products.
 - **User-Friendly Interface**: Intuitive design for a seamless user experience.
 - **Responsive Design**: Accessible across all devices — desktop, tablet, and mobile.
 ---